tanhaok/hi-there/posts/rust/introduction-to-rust-part-2.md

     - Hal Nguyen
 ---

-## A Deeper Dive into Rust: Beyond the Basics

 **Ownership and Borrowing**

 Rust's ownership system is one of its most distinctive features.
 Every value in Rust has an owner, and only one owner at a time.
 When a value goes out of scope, its owner is dropped, and the value is destroyed.
 This system helps prevent memory leaks and data races.